1. icon-arrow-left

 Genetic testing can indicate whether your prostate cancer requires treatment or is safe to observe with active surveillance.

-“When we talk about observation, our goal is at least 10 years of not doing anything.
+“When we talk about active surveillance , my goal is at least 10 years of deferring prostate cancer treatment.
 Roughly 40% of our patients who are newly diagnosed with prostate cancer will go on to active surveillance,” says Dr. Prasad.
-“That means we’re going to keep an eye on you and we’re not going to let it get out of control.
-We’re going to observe you closely, but you don’t require intervention today.”
+“That means we’re going to keep a close eye on your prostate cancer and ensure it remains at a similar stage to the initial diagnosis.
+We’re going to observe you closely, but you won’t require intervention today.”

 In addition to treatment guidelines, because of the advances in genetic testing, men who have a high risk of developing prostate cancer can be identified and treated earlier than ever before.